VAndrJ/awesome-apple-bugs/README.md

 - [NavigationStack issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationStackIssuePoppingBackIsPresented/README.md): popping back programmatically doesn't work when using `.navigationDestination(isPresented:)`.
 - [NavigationStack issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationStackIssuePathClearActiveSearchable/README.md): when clearing a path, it does not go back if there was a transition with an active `.searchable`.
 - [Sheet issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/SheetIssuePresentationDetentsIgnoredOnReopen/README.md): `.presentationDetents` is ignored if the sheet is reopened after a short period.
+- [Sheet issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/SheetIssueStateRestorationMultiplePresented/README.md): if you have multiple `.sheet`s open, when you restore the state, not all of them will be presented, and after that `.sheet` won't be open even manually until you close the previous one.
 - [NavigationSplitView issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationSplitViewToolbarItemDisappearBackground/README.md): toolbar items disappear after the app goes to the background and then returns to the foreground.
 - [TabView issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/TabViewIssuePageTabAfterRotation/README.md): wrong tab displayed after rotation when using `.page` style.
 - [@State issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/StateIssueSharedBetweenScenes/README.md): the same variable is shared between different scenes.